avored/laravel-ecommerce/SECURITY.md

 ## Reporting a Vulnerability

-If you discover any security related issues, please email YOUREMAILHERE instead of using the issue tracker.
+If you discover any security related issues, please email <email> instead of using the issue tracker.